 Because you can display application panels in pop-ups, you should allow for pop-up borders (added by ISPF at run time) when you define the WIDTH and DEPTH values for application panels.
 When the panel is displayed in a pop-up, ISPF adds two lines to the depth specified and 4 characters to the width specified for pop-up borders.
-Remember that ISPF cannot display a panel whose size exceeds the device size and will issue an error message at run time if this situation is encountered.
+Remember that ISPF cannot display a panel whose size exceeds the device size and will issue an error message at run time in this situation.